 Pioneer also launched

-Wednesday its new interactive FitGuide (www.pioneerfitguide.com
+Wednesday its new interactive FitGuide (www.pioneerfitguide.com), which allows

 consumers to virtually build, component-by-component, their ideal "custom"